 The Texas Section ASCE guideline follows the lead of the TBPE Policy Advisory 23 in recognizing three levels of reporting: level A, Level B and Level C.

 Level A reports are visual and do not include any elevation measurements.
-A Level B report is visual but does include enough elevation measurements to covey the overall shape of the slab surface.
+A Level B report is visual but does include enough elevation measurements to convey the overall shape of the slab surface.
 A Level C report includes everything in a Level B report, but it also includes material testing and/or destructive or intrusive inspections.

 I have never seen a level C report used in a real estate transaction.
 Normally a level C report would only be used in a litigation situation.